-The mission to revive Africa’s tourism Industry
+The Mission to Revive Africa’s Tourism Industry

 This is shocking enough on its own, but let’s not forget that Africa’s tourism doesn’t just bring in money for the banks.
-In these countries, so much of this industry’s revenue goes towards supportive and sustainable causes that directly benefit local communities and wildlife preservation efforts.
+In these countries, so much of the industry’s revenue goes towards supportive and sustainable causes that directly benefit local communities and wildlife preservation efforts.
 This is why staying at a sustainable accommodation when you visit Africa can make such a significant change towards a community.

 “As travel gets back on its feet, you can help the communities of Africa get back on their feet too.
 It’s time to see the world again.”